catenax-ng/product-knowledge/docs/development-view/aas/bridge.md

 As the result, we are able to provide both SPARQL-based Graph Assets as well as AAS-based Submodel Assets based on the same data sources.

+This integration does not aim to solve the fundamental challenge of conflicting data formats on the meta-model level but maps only a subset of the domain-models between the Knowledge-Graph- and AAS-world.
+This is true for either direction: The native submodel template/aspect model must be mapped to a subset of the Catena-X-Ontology manually.
+Likewise, only that part of the graph can be exposed via the AAS-APIs that has mapper implementing the transformation.

-## AAS KA Bridge
+## AAS-KA Bridge

 There are two main components whose interplay implements the AAS-KA bridge:

 * A flexible SQL/JSON engine, such as Dremio or in parts also Postgresql which is able to mount raw data in various formats from remote filesystems and APIs.
-This engine is used to build flat relational views onto the hierarchical AAS/Schema structure.
-Typically there will be one table/view per shell type and submodel schema.
+This engine is used to build flat relational views onto a hierarchical json structure that may originate in the value-only-serialization of the AAS.
+Typically there will be one table/view per json-schema/submodel template.
 As an example, see these [scripts](https://github.com/catenax-ng/product-knowledge/tree/main/infrastructure/resources/dremio)
-* A graph engine that is able to bind/translate SPARQL queries into SQL.
+* A graph engine (such as [ontop](https://ontop-vkg.org/guide/) ) that is able to bind/translate SPARQL queries into SQL.
 As an example, see these [bindings](https://github.com/catenax-ng/product-knowledge/tree/main/infrastructure/oem/resources/trace.obda)

+Of course, if the data is available in a native SQL-schema, the SQL/JSON-engine can be omitted.
+Likewise, even the graph engine can be left out if a sparql-capable database holds its data in conformance to the CX-ontologies.

 ## KA-AAS Bridge

-The KA-AAS Bridge is built using FAAAST framework.
-For each shell type/submodel there will be a combination of
+Exposing substructures of the distributed knowledge graph via the AAS APIs is possible by implementing [a mapper](https://github.com/catenax-ng/product-knowledge/tree/main/dataspace/aas-bridge/src/main/java/io/catenax/knowledge/dataspace/aasbridge/aspects) and registering it in the KA-AAS Bridge.
+For each submodel template, there will be a combination of

 * a SPARQL query extracting "flat" information out of the virtual graph
+* a shell/submodel template providing the basic structure of the target AAS
-* a shell/submodel template which populates the query results into the AAS representation.
+* a mapper class which populates the query results into the AAS representation

+[FAAAST framework](https://github.com/FraunhoferIOSB/FAAAST-Service/) is used as SDK providing the AAS tooling required for the implementation of all relevant AAS-APIs.